jjelosua/jjelosua.github.io/content/nicar2015.md

 ## Technical tip of the day

-Let's dig a little bit deeper on how to install numpy with parallel processing support on a Mac OS X (tested on 10.9 and 10.10) you can read more about the convoluted issue [here](http://mail.scipy.org/pipermail/numpy-discussion/2012-August/063589.html).
-Since it took me a while to get things working for me I thought maybe sharing my pains can help someone in the future.
+Let's dig a little bit deeper on how to install Numpy with parallel processing support on a Mac OS X (tested on 10.9 and 10.10) you can read more about the convoluted issue [here](http://mail.scipy.org/pipermail/numpy-discussion/2012-August/063589.html).
+Since it took me a while to get things working so I thought maybe sharing my pains can help someone in the future.

 I will walk you through the installation process that has worked for me, if you think it can be improved don't hesitate to contact me.